 In 2011 the government introduced a qualification called The English Baccalaureate (or EBacc for short).
 This is not a stand-alone qualification, but an award given to students who achieve a grade 5 or above in a minimum of 5 subjects, which must include all of the following:

 - A Science (which can include Computer Science)

 - A Humanity (either History or Geography only)

-- A Foreign Language (any recognised modern language, classical Greek, Latin or Hebrew)
+- A Foreign Language (any recognised modern language, classical Greek or Latin)

+Please note that for some students it may not be appropriate to take an EBacc subject.
+In each case we will discuss with students and parents/careers.
 For further advice and guidance, students can see their Form Tutor, their Year-Team Leader or any member of the school’s Senior Leadership Team.
-Curriculum Team Leaders can offer advice on subject specific questions and the websites listed in the Careers Advice section of this booklet are useful places to look for general and more detailed Careers information.
+Curriculum Team Leaders can offer advice on subject specific questions.

 Information, links and contact details are available on our Careers Advice Page.